richpauloo/rp/content/post/cron/index.md

 ---

-[`crontabs`](http://man7.org/linux/man-pages/man5/crontab.5.html) is a task scheduler that comes baked into Linux.
+[`cron`](http://man7.org/linux/man-pages/man5/crontab.5.html) is a task scheduler that comes baked into Linux.

-The heart of `crontabs` is the crontab file that you can add tasks to.
+The heart of `cron` is the crontab file that you can add tasks to.

 To edit the crontab file type: